 A U.S.-based commercial space company will send 1 BTC inside a hardware wallet to the Moon sometime later this year.
-The concerned company called Astrobotic Technology is based in Pittsburgh and is also a contractor of NASA with its Commercial Lunar Payload Services.
-The flight carrying the bitcoin is called the Peregrine lander which will land on the surface of the Moon in the fourth quarter of 2021.
-The announcement of carrying bitcoin to the Moon was made at the Bitcoin 2021 Conference in Miami, Florida.
+The concerned company called, Astrobotic Technology, is based in Pittsburgh and is also a contractor of NASA with its Commercial Lunar Payload Services.
+The flight carrying the bitcoin is called the Peregrine lander, which will land on the surface of the Moon in the fourth quarter of 2021.
+The Bitcoin 2021 Conference in Miami, Florida, announced the carrying of bitcoin to the Moon.
 Peregrine-1’s payload will include a single bitcoin as a result of a deal between Astrobotic and the crypto exchange BitMEX.

-Astrobotic’s moon mission has been in the making for several years now, and its moon mission will include carrying more than a dozen commercial flights and 12 NASA payloads to the surface of the moon.
+Astrobotic’s moon mission has been in the making for several years now, and its mission will carry more than a dozen commercial flights and 12 NASA payloads to the moon’s surface.

 An official statement of the initiative contends, “The coin will be a registered payload on the Peregrine-1 manifest, and will remain in situ on the Moon’s surface until any enterprising soul goes to collect it.
 It will have a public vanity address allowing anyone interested to witness its redemption or add some Sats if you’re feeling generous.”